Wingdom/Starship-Android/README.md

 * Extract every file from the zip into a folder of your choosing.
 * Run starship and select your US 1.0 or US 1.1 ROM.

-#### Nintendo Switch
-* Run one of the PC releases to generate an `sf64.o2r` file.
-After launching the game on PC, you will be able to find these files in the same directory as `starship.exe` or `starship.appimage`.
-* Copy the files to your sd card

 # Configuration